infosecn1nja/AD-Attack-Defense/README.md

 * [Sparrow](https://github.com/cisagov/Sparrow) - Sparrow.ps1 was created by CISA's Cloud Forensics team to help detect possible compromised accounts and applications in the Azure/m365 environment.
 * [DFIR-O365RC](https://github.com/ANSSI-FR/DFIR-O365RC) - The DFIR-O365RC PowerShell module is a set of functions that allow the DFIR analyst to collect logs relevant for Office 365 Business Email Compromise investigations.
 * [AzureADIncidentResponse](https://www.powershellgallery.com/packages/AzureADIncidentResponse/4.0) - Tooling to assist in Azure AD incident response
+* [ADTimeline](https://github.com/ANSSI-FR/ADTimeline) - The ADTimeline script generates a timeline based on Active Directory replication metadata for objects considered of interest.

+*
 ### Sysmon Configuration
 * [sysmon-modular](https://github.com/olafhartong/sysmon-modular) - A Sysmon configuration repository for everybody to customise
 * [sysmon-dfir](https://github.com/MHaggis/sysmon-dfir) - Sources, configuration and how to detect evil things utilizing Microsoft Sysmon.